ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 ## Subnet Export

 This tool is most useful on the machine where a validator is or is going to be running.
 In order to allow a VM to run on a different machine, the configuration can be exported.
-We just need to provide a path to where to export the data:
+Just provide a path to where to export the data:

 ```bash
 avalanche subnet export testsubnet